 So you’ve turned your knees to mush dashing across the Presidential Traverse or you’ve just enjoyed a sunset from Artist’s Bluff.
 Now you’re faced with the day’s next great endeavor: finding some R&R.

 Northeast Mountaineering has a hostel-style bunkhouse in Bartlett where clients can stay if they’re spending a few days in the area.
-Otherwise, there are tons of places to stay in the Mount Washington Valley, everything from locally-owned inns to campgrounds to the iconic Omni Mount Washington Resort.
+CoHo Hostel is another option, based in Conway, and is popular with those thru-hiking the Appalachian Trail.
+There are plenty of hotels, airbnbs, bed and breakfasts, and other places to stay in the Mount Washington Valley, from locally-owned inns to campgrounds to the iconic Omni Mount Washington Resort.

 Backcountry tent camping is permitted throughout much of the White Mountain National Forest, generally for free except for the cost of leaving your car at the trailhead.
 In most cases, camping and fires are prohibited within 200 feet of a trail, but it’s always a good idea to check in with a ranger about restrictions and exceptions for particular areas.